-When I made a big batch of my Hawaiian Shoyu Chicken earlier this week, I decided that it was finally time to nail down my Hawaiian style mac salad recipe.
+When I made a big batch of my Hawaiian Shoyu Chicken, I decided that it was finally time to nail down my Hawaiian-style mac salad recipe.

 How to Make Hawaiian Macaroni Salad